C04.0 Conflict of Interest and Commitment Policy

 1. Any Employee who disagrees with their Conflict determination or their proposed Management Plan may submit an appeal, in writing, to the Individual Conflict of Interest and Commitment Committee (the “ICIC Committee”).
 In addition, the Employee’s Supervisor(s), Office of Compliance and Ethics, or the Office of Sponsored Research Services may also appeal the Conflict determination or proposed Management Plan to the ICIC Committee.

-The ICIC Committee is a committee of faculty and staff empowered to (1) review appeals regarding a Conflict determination and Management Plan, (2) make recommendations to the appropriate divisional vice president regarding an appealed Conflict determination and Management Plan, and (3) recommend changes to this policy as needed.
+The ICIC Committee ("Committee") is a committee of faculty and staff empowered to (1) review appeals regarding a Conflict determinations and Management Plans, (2) make recommendations to the appropriate divisional vice president regarding an appealed Conflict determination and Management Plan, and (3) recommend changes to this policy, as needed.

 The committee shall be comprised of:

-• one (1) member from Faculty Senate not already identified as a representative above
+• One (1) member from Faculty Senate not already identified as a representative above; and

-• one (1) member from Staff Council not already identified as a representative above
+• One (1) member from Staff Council, who is not already identified as a representative above.

-The divisional vice president or their designee shall review the recommendation of the ICIC Committee and shall render a final determination of the appeal.
-In addition, SRS shall review, and the vice president of research shall approve all Management Plans of Employees participating in Externally Sponsored Research or Activities.
+The divisional vice president for the Employee with the Conflict, or their designee, shall review the recommendation of the ICIC Committee and render a final determination of the appeal.
+In addition, the Office of Sponsored Research Services shall review, and the Vice President of Research shall approve all Management Plans of Employees participating in Externally Sponsored Research or Activities.

 Employees may not use university resources (except for incidental use), including facilities, personnel, equipment, as part of their Outside Activities, or for any other non-university purposes.

 1. Charitable gifts made to or for the benefit of the university.
-Such gifts shall be accepted by University Advancement (“UA”) in accordance with the Gift Acceptance Policy established by UA;
+University Advancement (“UA”) shall accept such gifts in accordance with the Gift Acceptance Policy established by UA;

 3. Gifts to academic, professional, or social events where the Employee is representing the university’s interest;